 What Are We Doing?

-Our first action was Phase One, in April 2017, when we submitted our anti-wall, non-wall designs to bid on The Other Border Wall Prototypes through Customs and Border Protection's Request for Qualifications.
-Our ideas went viral and included a wall of hammocks, lighthouses, and pipe organs for an imagined border of safety, humanitarian relief, and creativity.
+Our first action was Phase One in April 2017, when we submitted our anti-wall, non-wall designs to bid on the “Other Border Wall Prototypes” through Customs and Border Protection's Request for Qualifications.
+Our work went viral on CNN, The Washington Post, and NPR, among other major media outlets to enter the national conversation in dialogue with the “real” proposals.
+Our original designs included hammocks, lighthouses, and pipe organs for an imagined border of safety, humanitarian relief, and creativity.

 In January 2018 we announced Phase Two.
 This included a Request for Designs for the Other Border Wall open to the public through an online submission form; a group exhibition and partnership with Flatland Gallery in Houston, TX to showcase our work and the public designs we received; this website; a visit to Laredo to meet key allies and partners and host media events and artist talks; and presenting our work at the College Art Association conference in Los Angeles.

 Phase Three began in July 2018 with an exciting collaboration with the Yaqui, Mayan and Pima artist and writer Anita Endrezze.
 We printed her poem The Wall as a limited edition broadside with Commonwealth Press.
 The work is for sale on our etsy page.
 All proceeds from these prints go towards Border Angels, a humanitarian organization doing important and impactful work at the US/MX border.

 Phase Four is forthcoming and in the planning stages now, to unfold in 2020.
 In this next phase, we are planning an exhibition in Pittsburgh’s Cultural District for Fall 2020 that features the work of artists from the border region; announcing a presidential campaign for a very humane candidate; and we will create space to shed light on how border issues affect communities in Pittsburgh.
 More good news to come….